strike978/matchscope/README.md

 - 2.5-second delay between API requests to respect Ancestry's servers
 - Pause/resume functionality for long-running operations
 - All UI updates are performed safely from the background thread
+- Time estimation for completion based on current processing speed

+### Community Filtering

+- Filter matches by specific genetic communities/populations
+- Only processes matches that belong to the selected communities
+- Automatically skips matches that don't meet community criteria
+- Improves targeted analysis for specific genetic groups

 ### Data Integrity